LCamel/MPC-Notes/README.md

 These are my notes from reading [A Pragmatic Introduction to Secure Multi-Party Computation](https://securecomputation.org/).
 Most viewpoints come from the book or original papers, supplemented with some personal insights.
 For some topics, I wrote programs to demonstrate the concepts.
 If there are any errors, please feel free to point them out.
 Thank you.

-Thanks to the Ethereum Foundation's Learning Grant and to Nam Ngo for reviewing this work.
+Thanks to the Ethereum Foundation's Learning Grant and to Nam Ngo / Tyler AtHeartEngineer for reviewing this work.
 <br>
 <br>
 <br>